gitlabhq/gitlabhq/doc/user/gitlab_com/index.md

 ### HAProxy API throttle

-GitLab.com responds with HTTP status code 429 to API requests over 10 requests per second per IP address.
+GitLab.com responds with HTTP status code `429` to API requests that exceed 10 requests per second per IP address.

 The following example headers are included for all API requests: